felixgr/secure-ios-app-dev/README.md

 > **Audit tip:** Check that the list of HTTPS domains in the `Info.plist` is
 > correct.

-For iOS 10, since the end of 2016, ATS is required.
 In iOS 10, some new exceptions are available:

 1. Exception for streaming media using `AVFoundation`